-Community Exchanges are hosted four times a year in BNE’s neighbouring suburbs allowing members of the community to liaise directly with members of BAC’s senior management and staff from Airservices Australia and airlines about any questions or concerns they may have.
+Community Exchanges are hosted two times a year in BNE’s neighbouring suburbs allowing members of the community to liaise directly with members of BAC’s senior management and staff from Airservices Australia and airlines about any questions or concerns they may have.

 Brisbane Airport Discovery Centre

 Opened in 2010, the Brisbane Airport Discovery Centre was the first of its kind in Australia providing details about the airport’s operations, multimedia presentations, interactive maps and unique software programs.Located at the Village Markets, Skygate the Centre is also available online at www.bne.com.au/experience-centre.
 In FY13 approximately 5000 people visited the centre and a further 9,000+ logged into the online version.
-Explore the discovery centre here
+Explore the discovery centre here.

 The Brisbane Airport Community Aviation Consultation Group (BACACG) is as an independently-chaired meeting to promote community engagement between BNE and our surrounding communities.
 It focuses on issues relating to aircraft operations, airport development and aircraft noise.The BACACG includes attendees from federal electorates around BNE.
 It also includes representatives of the Queensland Premier, Brisbane Lord Mayor, as well as nominees from the major airlines, Airservices Australia and BAC.